somoradi/git_training/README.md

 Ideally, you won't have to use `git reset` very often.
 In particular, do not use `git reset` to remove parts of the history that have already been synced to a remote repository.
+This can seriously mess up the revision history of anyone else who also has access to the repository!
 But sometimes you will want to experiment a bit and end up with crud in your history that should be excised before you push from your local repository to the remote.